Krzysztof Szczerski: Political career

 Between 1998 and 2001 Szczerski was cooperating with the Chancellery of the Prime Minister of Poland.
 From 1999 to 2000 he served as an advisor to the Minister of Health in the area of the European integration, regional health policy and health care systems.
 In 2007, he was appointed Under Secretary of State in the Ministry of Foreign Affairs of Poland.
 Next, he was Under Secretary of State in the Office of the Committee for European Integration.
 He was member of the Civil Service Council to the Prime Minister (2009–2010).
 In 2011, he was elected deputy to the Sejm of Poland from the Law and Justice list.
 In January 2015, Szczerski was appointed as representative of the Polish Parliament in the Parliamentary Assembly of the Council of Europe.
 He ended his term as a deputy on 7 August 2015, when he was appointed Secretary of State at the Chancellery of the President of the Republic of Poland Andrzej Duda.
 From 4 April 2017 to 4 January 2021 he was Chief of the Cabinet of the President.
 On 4 January 2021, he became responsible for the establishment of the International Policy Bureau of the President of Poland.
 From 15 April 2021 to 13 July 2021, he was head of the Bureau.
 On 18 August 2021, Szczerski started his term as a Permanent Representative of Poland to the United Nations.
+Within the UN, he has held the positions of Vice-Chairman of the Governing Board of the United Nations Children's Fund, Chairman of the UN Commission for Social Development, and Vice-Chairman of the UN Economic and Social Council.